Skip to main content

 When Does Marginal Relief Stop Applying?

-Marginal relief applies until the point where the normal slab tax equals (or falls below) the excess income over ₹12L.
-For FY 2026-27, this happens at approximately ₹12,75,000 taxable income — because at that point, slab tax is ₹71,250 which is less than the ₹75,000 excess, so the marginal relief formula doesn’t reduce anything.
+Marginal relief stops once the normal slab tax equals or falls below the excess income over ₹12L.
+For FY 2026-27, that happens at around ₹12,75,000 taxable income — at that point, the slab tax (₹71,250) is already less than the excess over ₹12L (₹75,000), so the relief formula doesn’t reduce anything further.

-From ₹12,75,001 onwards, you pay normal tax as per slabs.
+From ₹12,75,001 onwards, you pay full slab tax.

 Why Most Calculators Get This Wrong

-• Incorrect result: Tax of ₹60,000+ (calculator ignores marginal relief)
+• Incorrect result: Tax of ₹60,000+ (ignoring marginal relief)

-• Correct result: Tax of only the excess amount
+• Correct result: Tax of only the excess amount above ₹12L

-The Old Regime Cliff (Smaller But Real)
+The Old Regime Cliff (Smaller, But Real)

 • Rebate under Section 87A (old regime): ₹12,500 if income ≤ ₹5L

-• At ₹5,00,001, rebate disappears and tax would jump to ~₹13,000
+• At ₹5,00,001, the rebate disappears and tax would jump to ~₹13,000

 Practical Implications